Unity Christian High School (Barrie)

-Unity Christian High School (commonly Unity Christian, UCHS, or UNITY) is a Christian private secondary school in Barrie, Ontario, Canada, serving students in grades 9-12.
+Unity Christian High School (commonly Unity Christian, UCHS, or UNITY) is a private high school located in Barrie, Ontario, Canada.
+Founded in 2004, it is a Christian school.
+It serves students in grades 9-12.
 Graduating students are eligible to receive an Ontario Secondary School Diploma from the Ministry of Education and Training, in addition to a Unity Christian High School diploma.

 Unity is a member of the Ontario Alliance of Christian Schools.
 Soon, Unity will change locations and merge with another Christian school.
 Timothy Christian School is currently a private elementary school for kindergarten to grade 8.
 They will join to become Trinity Christian School (TCS).
 Trinity (TCS), is still in development, but is expected to be built by around 2030.

 Band & Choir

-Unity has an excellent band and choir program that is taught by one teacher, Yvonne Fraser.
+Unity has an excellent band and choir program.
 The band and choir each have away competitions each school year.

 History

 Unity was founded in 2004 and was located in Inniswood Baptist Church.
 After one year, it relocated to a wing of Timothy Christian School, a private Christian grade school also located in Barrie.
 Unity started with only grades 9 and 10, and has added a year every two semesters until reaching its current 4 grades, 9-12.
 It had its first graduation at the conclusion of the 2007/8 school year.
 Unity purchased 25 Burton Ave., previously King Edward Public School, in April 2010.
 They began to hold classes in the building in September 2010.
+A Christian K-8 school, Timothy Christian School has collaborated with Unity to form Trinity Christian School a K-12.